beaverbuilder/documentation/docs/beaver-builder/styles/visibility/change-item-visibility-by-device-size.md

 You can choose one of the following device toggle icons:

 * **Extra Large Device**
-  The element will only be visible or hidden for desktop computers or TVs with a browser.
+  The element will be visible or hidden for desktop computers or TVs with a browser.

 * **Large Device**
-  The element will only be visible or hidden for small desktop computers, laptops, and landscape tablets.
+  The element will be visible or hidden for small desktop computers, laptops, and landscape tablets.

 * **Medium Device**
-  The element will only be visible or hidden for devices like small tablets.
+  The element will be visible or hidden for devices like small tablets.

 * **Small Device**
-The element will only be visible or hidden for devices like portrait tablets, and smartphones.
+  The element will be visible or hidden for devices like portrait tablets, and smartphones.

 ## Combinations